Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Abstract

 \section{Abstract}

 { Quantum computing is an exciting field with high disruptive potential, but very difficult to access.
-For this reason, numerous concepts are being developed worldwide on how quantum computing can be taught.
+For this reason, many approaches to teaching quantum computing are being developed worldwide.
 This always raises questions about the didactic concept, the content actually taught, and how to measure the success of the teaching concept.
-In 2022 and 2023, the authors gave a total of nine two-week MOOCs (massive open online courses) with different possible learning paths on the Hasso Plattner Institute's OpenHPI platform.
-The platform's purpose is to make computer science education available to everyone free of charge.
+In 2022 and 2023, the authors taught a total of nine two-week MOOCs (massive open online courses) with different possible learning paths on the Hasso Plattner Institute's OpenHPI platform.
+The purpose of the platform is to make computer science education available to everyone free of charge.
 The nine quantum courses form a self-contained curriculum.
-A total of 17157 course attendances have been taken by 7413 natural persons, and the number is still rising.
-This paper presents the course concept and then evaluates the anonymized data on the background of the participants, their behavior in the courses, and their learning success.
-In the present paper for the first time such a large dataset of MOOC-based quantum computing education is analyzed.
-The summarized results are a heterogeneous personal background of the participants biased towards IT professionals, a majority following the didactic recommendations, and a high success rate, which is strongly correlatatd to following the didactic recommendations.
-The amount of data from such a large group of quantum computing learners offers numerous starting points for further research in the field of quantum computing education. }
+A total of more than 17{,}000 course attendances have been taken by about 7400 natural persons, and the number is still rising.
+This paper presents the course concept and evaluates the anonymized data on the background of the participants, their behaviour in the courses, and their learning success.
+This paper is the first to analyze such a large dataset of MOOC-based quantum computing education.
+The summarized results are a heterogeneous personal background of the participants biased towards IT professionals, a majority following the didactic recommendations, and a high success rate, which is strongly correlatated with following the didactic recommendations.
+The amount of data from such a large group of quantum computing learners provides many avenues for further research in the field of quantum computing education.
+The analyses show that the MOOCs are a low-threshold concept for getting into quantum computing.
+It was very well received by the participants.
+The concept can serve as an entry point and guide for the design of quantum computing courses.}

 \keywords{Quantum computing, quantum information, quantum algorithms, education, MOOC (Massive Open Online Course), statistics, participant's behavior}